- Where is Workforce Solutions of the Concho Valley child care program located, and what are the hours of operation and phone number?

 Coke, Concho, Crockett, Irion, Kimble, Mason, McCulloch, Menard, Reagan, Scheicher, Sterling, Sutton and Tom Green.

 Who is eligible to receive child care assistance?

-Those families who reside in the 13 counties that we serve (listed above) and who are working or in a training or education program for a minimum of 25 hours per week for a single parent or a minimum of 50 hours per week for a two-parent family.
+Those families who reside in the 13 counties that we serve (listed above) and who are seeking employment or who are working or in a training or education program for a minimum of 25 hours per week for a single parent or a combination of 50 hours per week for a two-parent family.

 Is there an age limit for children who participate in the program?

 We help families with children below the age of 13 and under 19 years of age for a child with disabilities.

 Who does Workforce Solutions of the Concho Valley report my income to?